Swapnil0115/SpareMachine_Tekton/README.md

 ---

-Note: Need a cleanup yaml file to cleaup every 1 hour to avoid errors like Pod Timeouts, etc.
+Note: Need a cleanup yaml file to cleaup kubernetes pod runs (eg: new pod gets created for every pipelinerun) every 1 hour to avoid errors like Pod Timeouts, etc.